Emergency service response codes: United Kingdom

 The use of lights and sirens is up to the individual police officer driving to the call.
 The nature of the call is an aggravating factor when deciding when to use them.
 Calls are graded by either the control room direct (in the case of emergency calls) or by some sort of first contact centre (nonemergency calls).
 Grading is affected by such factors as the use or threat of violence at the incident being reported.
 Even though the grading is done by the control room, officers can request an incident be upgraded if they feel in their judgement they are needed immediately.
 They can also request to downgrade an incident if they feel they cannot justify using emergency equipment like blue lights and sirens.

 There is no nationally agreed call grading system with a number of different systems being used across the UK and attendance times given the grade varies between forces, depending on how rural the county is.
 For example, Suffolk Constabulary break down Grade A emergencies into further sub-categories of Grade A Urban and Rural, with Urban attendance times attracting a 15-minute arrival time and Grade A Rural attendance would attract a 20-minute arrival time.
-Some of these are listed below but is not exhaustive.
+Some of these are listed below but the list is not exhaustive.